impactasaurus/landing/data/blog/vanity-metrics/index.md

 Social impact is often seen as a counting game.
 Many charities have impact reports full of quantities: the number of interventions, the number of workshops conducted and the amount of donations received.
 The startup world has a term for such stats - vanity metrics.
-Vanity metrics, might make you feel good, but they don’t offer clear guidance for what to do.
+Vanity metrics, might make you feel good, but they don’t offer clear guidance on what to do.

 Say you performed 100 workshops last year, now what?
 Do you know that the workshops produced the desired results?
 How can you improve the workshops?
-Does performing more workshops achieve your organisation's long term goals?
+Does performing more workshops achieve your organisation's long-term goals?

 To assess change, you must first understand how well the goals of your organisation are being achieved.
 Remember, change is not always beneficial, without monitoring your performance, a change could be detrimental.